 What are the dates of this year’s Central Region Leadership Conference?

-Maintain Contact with State Officer Advisors All Missouri DECA State Officers are required to keep in close contact with the State Officer Advisors throughout the year.
+Maintain Contact with State Officer Advisors All Missouri DECA District Vice Presidents are required to keep in close contact with the State Officer Advisors throughout the year.

 Consult your assigned State Officer Advisor if in doubt about an activity meeting minimum Program of Activities requirements.